Madmatt22790/halo_light_tutorial_part_1/tutorial3.md

 ```

 ## Step 2
-Next we need to define what are starting state for our reset variable is going to be.
+Next we need to define what the starting state for our reset variable is going to be.

 Under the ``||variables: variables||`` section there are two diamond blocks one saying true the other false.
 Despite these blocks being a diamond shape and our variable being a circular shape the diamond true block can be dragged into a variable.